Angus Robertson: 2017 general election

-MSP for Edinburgh Central (2021–present)
+MSP for Edinburgh Central (2021–2026)

 In February 2020, Robertson announced his intention to contest the Edinburgh Central constituency in the 2021 Scottish Parliament election.
 He won selection ahead of Marco Biagi, a former MSP for the area.
 Robertson won the seat with 39% of the vote, beating out the Scottish Conservative candidate by 4,732 votes.

 Ahead of the selection contest for the seat of Edinburgh Central, the SNP National Executive Committee announced that any MP chosen as a candidate for Holyrood would be obliged to resign from Westminster ahead of the election to the Scottish Parliament.
 Some considered the rule change a deliberate "stitch up" by the SNP establishment to stop MP Joanna Cherry, a critic of the party leadership, from winning the party's nomination for the seat and boost the candidacy of Angus Robertson, a leadership loyalist.
 Cherry dropped out of the contest, citing an unwillingness to make her staff unemployed in a pandemic, and Robertson won the party's nomination.

+At the 2026 Scottish Parliament election, Robertson stood for re-election in the Edinburgh Central constituency, but lost his seat to former Scottish Greens co-leader Lorna Slater, who thereby became the party's first MSP to win a constituency contest.
+Robertson fell to third place, with 21.9% of the vote.